Aeroluna/LunaCoopMod/README.md

 The turret/mech commander gets more improvements to sustaining turrets/mech.

-- Reworked Defense Matrix to no longer require research.
+- Changed Defense Matrix to no longer require research.

 https://www.maguro.one/2017/10/upgrades-in-co-op.html